dandavies23/jargon-unchained/README.md

 ![Worldwide words index](readme/competitors/WorldWideWordsIndex.png)

-Larger resources such as [Online Etymology Dictionary](http://www.etymonline.com/) are more robust with larger word lists largely compiled from other printed etmology books.
+Larger resources such as [Online Etymology Dictionary](http://www.etymonline.com/) are more robust with larger word lists largely compiled from other printed etymology books.
 It’s well researched by an American scholar and self-confessed early online amateur.
-The site's developoer enthusiastically maintains it, even building a Google Chrome extension.
+The site's developer, enthusiastically maintains it, even building a Google Chrome extension.
 There is an academically authoritative layout which is also functional.
 The search and letter navigation are easy to understand.

 ![Online Etymology Dictionary](readme/competitors/OnlineEtymologyDictionary.png)

 A similarly large resource by a British academic Gary Martin is [The Phrase Finder](https://www.phrases.org.uk/).
 Its scope is even broader but from a UX perspective the home page suffers from feature creep.
-With a flattened word cloud dominating the right hand side, the alphabet on the left is most useful search.
+A flattened word cloud dominating the right hand side and the alphabet on the left is most useful search.
 The most interesting homepage function is the 'most popular today’ section.

 ![Phrase Finder Home](readme/competitors/PhraseFinderHome.png)